roidrage/lograge/README.md

 know what those cases are and then log appropriately.
 There's no point to log everything all the time.
 When there's a problem, log it, including all the information relevant to the issue.
 If there's an error, log it to an exception tracking service, that will already include all the relevant data.
+But, and here's the kicker, if you can come up with a reasonable way to include the parameters in the log output, let me know.
+This is something I'm actively contemplating.

 **License**